Skip to main content

 Example Calls

-Search for Tesla issued assets:
+Search for Tesla asset-universe products:

 curl --request POST \

---url 'https://api.glider.fi/v1/trpc/assetTaxonomy.searchIssuedAssets' \
+--url 'https://api.glider.fi/v1/trpc/assetTaxonomy.searchAssetUniverse' \

 --header 'content-type: application/json' \